cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

     }, nil
 }
 ```

-Notice how `StoredGameList` and `NextGame` are copied wholesale from v1 to v2, and for good reason, there is no change there.
-Also note that all past players are saved as at `now`, since the time was not saved in the game when winning.
+Notice how `StoredGameList` and `NextGame` are copied wholesale from v1 to v2.
+Also note that all past players are saved as at `now` since the time was not saved in the game when winning.
 If you decide to use the `Deadline`, make sure that there are no times in the future.

-With this migration mechanism you see how you can upgrade your blockchain to introduce new features.
+The migration mechanism helps identify how you can upgrade your blockchain to introduce new features.

 </ExpansionPanel>